Zraxyl/build_toolset/README.md

 # Tools for developemnt

-* This is basic toolset of tools for drunk development environment.
+* This is basic toolset of tools for Evolix development environment.
 Sets up everything from pkg management to source clones ( basic env for all new devs )

 # Packages needed to work with these scriptlets